org-roam/org-roam/doc/configuration.md

 (setq org-roam-link-title-format "R:%s")
 ```

+If your version of Org is at least `9.2`, you may also choose to
-You may also choose to simply style the link differently, by
+simply style the link differently, by customizing `org-roam-link-face`
-customizing `org-roam-link-face` (`M-x customize-face org-roam-link`).
+(`M-x customize-face org-roam-link`).

 ## Org-roam Files